 Act quickly when you receive notice of On Hand Goods stored by a carrier because they were either refused or goods found without adequate identification.
 If you don't act, the goods will be auctioned off to pay the storage fees.
+Regardless of who has official title (FOB Terms), the normal reality is that the customer will not pay for something they have not received, so protect yourself.

-V. SHIPPERS LOAD AND COUNT
+V. SHIPPER'S LOAD AND COUNT